Help us to ‘Recycle more…’, send less to landfill and reach our zero carbon targets!

 - Awareness is being raised about what can and can’t be recycled, where it goes and the consequences of not recycling.
 We've been doing this through social media, leaflets, school assemblies and community talks.

-- Primary school pupils in the district recently took part in a competition to name our recycling lorries.
+- Primary school pupils in the district took part in a competition to name our recycling lorries.
 Read more below.

 Recycle more year one achievements infographic (PDF Document, 1.9 Mb)